Anti-Harassment Order Laws

 We have helped people who are in a similar situation to you.

-***there is a $250 fee for a 45 minute consultation***
+***there is a $750 fee for a Case Review which includes an up to 45 minutes Call***

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 The Washington State Legislature has created laws to protect people who are being harassed by someone else.
-These laws are written in a “Harassment” statute, RCW 10.14.
-According to this law, the legislature has written that the intent as this:
+These laws are written in a “Harassment” statute.

-If you believe someone is harassing you in Washington State then you can go to district or superior court and file a “petition” under oath stating why you believe the court should issue an antiharassment order.
-There are standard Washington State Antiharassment forms that can assist in this process.
+If you believe someone is harassing you in Washington State then you can go to district or superior court and file a “petition” under oath stating why you believe the court should issue an anti-harassment order.
+There are standard forms that can assist in this process and are on the Washington Courts website.
 You may also want to consider hiring a private attorney to help in this process.
 Because this is a “civil” procedure, the court does not provide “free attorneys” or “public defenders”.

 Temporary Antiharassment Orders

-The court will first determine if a temporary antiharassment order will be granted.
-Under the law, RCW 10.14.080, to grant an order the court must find that there was reasonable proof of unlawful harassment of the petitioner and that there will be either great or irreparable harm if the temporary order is not granted.
+The court will first determine if a temporary anti-harassment order will be granted.
+Under the law, to grant an order the court must find that there was reasonable proof of unlawful harassment of the petitioner and that there will be either great or irreparable harm if the temporary order is not granted.

 Permanent Antiharassment Orders